 Emily Stanley was hired as the assistant softball coach at Berry College in September of 2014.

 Since Stanley arrived at Berry, the Vikings pitching staff has become one of the top squads in the nation.
-The Vikings have won the Southern Athletic Association (SAA) Regular Season Title each year during Stanley's tenure, have won four consecutive SAA Tournament Titles and have advanced to the NCAA Regional Championship in each of the past four years.
+The Vikings have won the Southern Athletic Association (SAA) Regular Season Title four of the past five season during Stanley's tenure, have won four of the last five SAA Tournament Titles and have advanced to the NCAA Regional Championship in each of those four years.
 In 2018, the Vikings clinched the NCAA Division III Atlanta Regionals title to advance to NCAA Super Regionals for the first time in program history.
 She has coached two pitchers to All-America honors, helped her players earn three SAA Player of the Year honors and three SAA Pitcher of the Year honors.

 In addition, her pitchers consistently lead the SAA in nearly every pitching category.
 In 2017, the Vikings ranked No. 5 in the nation in team ERA with at 1.29, No. 6 in the nation with 18 shutouts, and had two pitchers in the top five nationally in several categories.